-(Formerly FREN-102) FRCH&-122 is the second quarter of the first-year language sequence and continues to build on the skills acquired in FRCH&-121.
-The basic tenants of communications including reading, writing, speaking, and listening are developed in a dynamic second language acquisition environment enhanced by technology.
-Grammar is used as a communication tool to express meaning as students take part in small group discussions, cultural investigation, and presentation.
-Authentic materials will be focused on in the class as well as assessment.
-Students should expect to be immersed in the language.
-English will be used at a minimum. (multicultural content) Prerequisite: FRCH& 121 with a minimum grade of C or Instructor permission
+(Formerly FREN-102) FRCH&-122 is the second quarter of the first-year language sequence and continues to build on the skills acquired in FRCH&-121. (multicultural content) Prerequisite: FRCH& 121 with a minimum grade of C or instructor permission.